zedlopez/ifm/Writing with Inform.md

 ^^{descriptions (references to things)} ^^{things+kind+: references to (descriptions)} ^^{+tosay+"[list of (description)]" --> list of} ^^{+to+say "[list of (description)]"}

-It is in describing circumstances that Inform really capitalises on the concise, expressive power of natural language, and this chapter brings together the facts about "descriptions".
+It is in describing circumstances that Inform really capitalises on the concise, expressive power of natural language, and this chapter brings together the facts about _descriptions_.

 The simplest descriptions consist of a noun alone.
-Some refer to single things ("lantern", or "wine cask"), others to kinds of thing ("dead end" or "container").
+Some refer to single things (`lantern`, or `wine cask`), others to kinds of thing (`dead end` or `container`).
 But we have also seen adjectives alone:

 	The oaken desk is fixed in place.

-Here, "fixed in place" is a description which, to Inform's simple-minded grammar, is a single adjective.
+Here, `fixed in place` is a description which, to Inform's simple-minded grammar, is a single adjective.
 And of course adjectives and nouns can be combined:

 	The cargo trunk is an openable container.

-The description "openable container" consists of the noun "container", meaning a kind of thing, and the adjective "openable", which means one of the two possible states of an either/or property held by that thing.
+The description `openable container` consists of the noun `container`, meaning a kind of thing, and the adjective `openable`, which means one of the two possible states of an either/or property held by that thing.

 As the next chapter, [Basic Actions] will show, rules also make great use of descriptions: